History of Fordham University in Timeline

 1920: Gabelli School of Business Begins

 In 1920, the Gabelli School of Business began in Manhattan as the School of Accounting.
-Also in 1920, the annual cost for tuition, room and board at the college was $600.
+Also in 1920, the annual cost for tuition, room, and board at the college was $600.

-1928: "Seven Blocks of Granite"
+1928: Recognition of the "Seven Blocks of Granite"

-1929: Football Team Title
+1929: Football Team Title Holders

-1936: "Seven Blocks of Granite" Team
+1936: The "Seven Blocks of Granite" Offensive Line

 September 30, 1939: First Televised Football Game

-On September 30, 1939, Fordham participated in the world's first televised football game, defeating Waynesburg College, 34–7.
+On September 30, 1939, Fordham participated in the world's first televised football game, defeating Waynesburg College 34–7.

 1939: First Televised College Football Game